we don't believe in quick fixes.

-we focus on community, where we harness the power of people coming together to listen, learn, and facilitate change; containers, where we shape spaces, platforms, and networks by embedding feminist principles and values; and constellations, where we build knowledge repositories to guide communities and shape containers for engagement.
+we work with civil society organisations, community groups, grassroots movements, and private sector institutions: wherever there is a genuine commitment to equity and a willingness to do the real work. we focus on community, where we harness the power of people coming together to listen, learn, and facilitate change; containers, where we shape spaces, platforms, and networks by embedding human-centric principles and values; and constellations, where we build knowledge repositories to guide communities and shape containers for engagement.

 “we don't want to be stars but parts of constellations”